netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

 The cert-manager supports two different CRDs for configuration, an `Issuer`, which is scoped to a single namespace, and a `ClusterIssuer`, which is cluster-wide.

-For CIC to use ingress from any namespace, use `ClusterIssuer`.
+For Citrix ingress controller to use ingress from any namespace, use `ClusterIssuer`.
 Alternatively you can create an `Issuer` for each namespace on which you are creating an Ingress resource.

 1. Create a file called `issuer-letsencrypt-staging.yaml` with the following configuration: